mabenj/NicehashPowerModeSetter/README.md

   `npm install`

-- Enter your API key and rig settings into a config.json file
+- Enter your API key and rig settings into config.json file
 - Run with

   `node index.js <directory of config.json>`